 - Round many edges corners at once

-How to draw a circle in Sketchup?
+How to make a circle in Sketchup?

-To create circle in SketchUp:
+To create a circle in SketchUp:

 - Done!